nibi-lang/nibi/LANGUAGE.md

 All comparison operators take exactly 2 arguments

-`eq` and `neq` will accept any cell type and attempt to check equality - non numerical items will be converted to a string for comparisons
+`eq` and `neq` will accept any cell type and attempt to check equality.
+Whatever the simple type the lhs takes on, eq and neq will attempt to convert the rhs to for checking.

+This means if the lhs operand is a string, it will attempt to stringify the rhs and so on with integers and doubles.

+If the lhs is a more complex type like a list or a function, both sides will be stringified for comparison.

 the remaining comparisons require that the arguments are numerical types (integer, float)